Ground Control: Dark Conspiracy: The Phoenix Mercenaries

 The game manual gives them a brief background and history.
 They are Crayven outcasts that were relocated to the planet Crim-12, former employees that dissented the corporate structure.
 The planet had already been mined thoroughly before and was considered worthless in that sense.
 Left to themselves, the outcasts built a new society using scavenged parts, seized from leftover Order and Crayven holdings.

 Others sick of Crayven also joined them, and soon they grew large enough to draw the attention of their original company.
 Rather than risk hostility, a deal was worked out: Crayven would leave them in peace, and they in turn would take mercenary contracts.
 The lack of natural resources also led to another peculiarity: they accepted scrap as payment.
 Under the leadership of a former soldier, they were able to build a rough-looking but effective military.

 Within the game, their ground vehicles are hovercar-like (similar to Order ones), characterized by high top speeds and low acceleration.
 True to their "Phoenix" moniker, a good portion of their inventory consists of incendiary devices, ranging from various plasma-based weaponry to purpose-built vehicles like the Pyro-Dyne flame tank or their white phosphorus artillery units.

 Gameplay

 Although their units largely parallel their counterparts, their unique ones are of note.
 For instance, their Plasma Grenadiers are the only infantry equipped with a mortar-like weapon.
 Their artillery unit also operates differently; Crayven and Order artillery both fire in bursts of three, while theirs fires one at a time.
 Although not as quick at destruction, the more regulated firing rate allows for faster target changes.

 Additionally, they are the only faction with an aircraft choice that can effectively take on both air and ground targets (excluding infantry), the Swarm.
 Visually, each squad consists of six very tiny aircraft, each individually weak.
 The Swarm as per its namesake works best when the squads are clustered into large groups, allowing for massive guided missile barrages.

 Reception

-The game received "favorable" reviews according to video game review aggregator Metacritic.
+The game received "favorable" reviews according to the video game review aggregator website Metacritic.